What is a dislocated joint?

 Dislocation is what happens when joints (where bones meet) shift from their normal position usually as a result of a fall or forceful impact.
 When we fall, we naturally reach with a hand, elbow or arm to cushion our fall.
 When playing contact or high-impact sports, the shoulders, fingers, knees and hips are all vulnerable to dislocation.
 The impact of a car accident can also cause our joints to dislocate.

-Pain is the main symptom of a dislocated joint
+Symptoms of a dislocated joint

 Aside from feeling intense pain, you may also experience these signs of joint dislocation: